hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 mounted to the container and passed as an argument to the `jet submit` script along with the name of the JAR containing the Jet job.

+Create a file named `rolling-aggregation-via-docker.yaml` and apply it.

 ```yaml
 ---
 apiVersion: batch/v1